femastro/react-email-formsubmit/README.md

 npm i

 # Hosting
-the .htaccess, for production, has to be in the root folder of the public_html.

-# add these lines in the file, without "#"
+# add these lines in the file .htaccess

-# Options -MultiViews
+- Options -MultiViews
 # RewriteEngine On
 # RewriteBase /
 # RewriteRule ^index\.html$ - [L]